lindseyrapp/HW4StaticLindseyRappaport/src/content/blog/second-post.md

 ---
 title: "What I Learned in CSE 110"
-date: "2025-03-04"
+description: "A reflection on my time in CSE 110 at UCSD."
-description: "Reflections on my experience in CSE 110 and key takeaways."
+pubDate: 2025-03-04
 ---

 # What I Learned in CSE 110